 Provides knowledge necessary for careers as group exercise instructors, personal trainers, and exercise leaders in national fitness clubs, corporate wellness centers, recreation facilities, and hospitals.
 Explores areas relative to exercise science such as nutrition, exercise physiology, methods of teaching exercise, and first aid.
-Many student graduating from this program transfer to university programs in physical therapy, exercise science, athletic training, nursing, and health.
+Many student graduating from this program transfer to university programs in physical therapy, exercise science, athletic training, nursing, nutrition, and health.

 - Devise the appropriate exercise prescription for a variety of populations (e.g., obese, athlete, diabetic) following the American College of Sports Medicine guidelines.